Kandi Burruss On Porsha Williams ‘Hate’ And Shamea Morton’s Phaedra Parks Claim

 “Kind of.
 I know she and I had some words, but it wasn’t that serious to me.
 This group of women has words all the time and still show up to each other’s events, so I didn’t think she would miss an event for her best friend just because of me.”

-Regarding the doctor’s note that Porsha Williams showed everyone during the van ride to the campground to show everyone that she was working on anger management, Kandi said it was “B.S.”
+Regarding the doctor’s note that Porsha Williams showed everyone during the van ride to the campground to prove that she was working on anger management, Kandi said it was “B.S.”

 “I wish you all could’ve seen that note!
 You would’ve thought it was some B.S. just like most of us did.”

-As for what Shamea Morton claimed about Phaedra Parks during the engagement party, that Phaedra Parks is known for performing oral sex on men, Kandi explained that she kept quiet because she didn’t want to add to the drama.
-Kandi did admit, however, that if Sheree Whitfield had told her and Shamea everything that Phaedra had said regarding them, that they have sexual relations with one another that also includes Kandi’s husband, Todd Tucker, she would have had plenty to say.
+As for what Shamea Morton claimed about Phaedra Parks during the engagement party when she said that Phaedra Parks is known for performing oral sex on men, Kandi explained that she kept quiet because she didn’t want to add to the drama.
+Kandi did admit, however, that if Sheree Whitfield had told her and Shamea everything that Phaedra had said regarding them when she claimed that they have sexual relations with one another that also includes Kandi’s husband, Todd Tucker, she would have had plenty to say.

 “I didn’t have an opinion.
 Phaedra and I have had enough drama this year already, so I didn’t want to add to it by commenting on what Shamea said.
 If Shereé had told us everything that Phaedra said, I would’ve had plenty to say, but she didn’t, so I was trying not to add to the mess.”